 So once you’ve got a name that you like that meets those criteria and doesn’t show up on Google, we need to verify if it’s currently registered (it’s entirely possible to register it but not build a website on it).

-You can enter your chosen name using this free link Check Domain.
+You can enter your chosen name using this free link Name Cheap.

 Another easy way to do that is to skip ahead to find a web hosting company as they all will do that search for you quickly, easily and free.